Ignaz503/Socialmedia-Tech-2021/readme.md

 # Social Media Technologies 2021 Group 1

+This applet crawls user defined subreddits and extracts information such as which user posted/comment in the subreddits I am interessted in.
+This information can afterwards be visualized in a few ways to analyze the data found.
+The visualizations are output as html file.
+For large datasets it is recommended to use the also generated DOT files and a external Tool like [Gephi](https://gephi.org/)

 ## Running the program

 Before you run the program ensure these things are installed: